boldflight/BibleConverter/test_EPUB/output/jer.md

 along smooth paths where they will never stumble.
 I will do this because I am Israel’s father;
 Ephraim is my firstborn son.’”

+[10] Listen to the Lord’s message, O nations.
 Proclaim it in the faraway lands along the sea.
 Say, “The one who scattered Israel will regather them.
 He will watch over his people like a shepherd watches over his flock.”